miklevin/Pipulate.com/software.md

 We're going to use "weekly" date-ranges to keep the overall amount of data small enough to easily manage.
 And so we're going to make the namedtuples that define the API calls and fill them in as keys in a database for record keeping.
+This step doesn't display anything.
+It just populates a database with keys we use in the steps that follow.

 ```python
 from datetime import datetime